Why carry an International Driving Permit while driving in Iceland?

 - Once you get to the Landeyjarhöfn, take a Vestmannaeyjar ferry to get to the island.

-Most Important Driving Rules
+Most Important Driving Rules in Iceland

 It is of utmost importance to know some of the important rules in Iceland, like their speed limits.
 Are car rental companies strict?
 Do take the time to read some of Iceland's essential driving rules because Icelanders take their regulations seriously.
 Take note that knowing some of these rules are crucial, and if not followed, you could get fined or, worse, get yourself in a bad accident.